RQConf_PartnerLoginUrl RQConf_CheckUrl

 • You lived with the care receiver.

-• You lived with the care receiver in a dwelling of which you, your spouse (if he or she also lived with you), the care receiver or the care receiver's spouse (if he or she also lived with you) was an owner, tenant or subtenant.
+• You lived with the care receiver in a dwelling of which you, your spouse (if they also lived with you), the care receiver or the care receiver's spouse (if they also lived with you) was an owner, tenant or subtenant.

 • The care receiver lived in Canada the entire time you lived with them.